 Funds are used to segregate resources for specific activities or objectives.
-The Agency has two governmental funds: the General Fund and the Debt Service Fund.
+The Agency has onegovernmental fund: the General Fund.

 The Governmental Funds' statements emphasize current available financial resources rather than change in net position.
 They are prepared using the current financial resources measurement focus and modified accrual basis of accounting.